PeterWrighten/ExcellentOCW/MIT_6.S096/README.md

 ### Lecture 1: [Compilation Pipeline](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-s096-introduction-to-c-and-c-january-iap-2013/lectures-and-assignments/compilation-pipeline/)
 ![Hey](https://raw.githubusercontent.com/PeterWrighten/MarkDown_Photo/main/Hey.jpeg)

 >Hey, guys, I'm Peter.
 Today I wanna review my C and C++ by MIT 6.S096.
-If you are also interested in this course, we could do it together, maybe by pull the issue(?).Well, let's get started and keep learning.
+If you are also interested in this course, we could do it together.
+Well, let's get started and keep learning.

 C: A language to avoid writing Asembly Language.